aperun/assoc-guide/c-lang/coding-guidelines.md

 There are two acceptable indentation styles for code:

-- Linux Kernel style (Tabs with a length of 8 characters are used for the indentation, with K&R brace placement):
+Linux Kernel style (Tabs with a length of 8 characters are used for the indentation, with K&R brace placement)
 ```
 for (i = 0; i < num_elements; i++) {
         foo[i] = foo[i] + 42;